chiedo/leadership/README.md

 - Ownership: When we make commitments and see them through, our yeses become more powerful and so do our nos.
 - Intentionality: When we pause and think through our decisions before taking action, they're often way better.

-### The 5 Ideals

-As we collaborate we strive for:
+### We Optimize For

 - Locality and Simplicity
 - Focus, Flow, and Joy
 - Improvement of Daily Work
-- Phycological Safety
+- Psychological Safety
 - Customer Focus

 *Source: The Unicorn Project*

-### The 5 Dysfunctions of a team

-And we prioritize solving these issues when we see them:
+### And We Commit To

-- Absence of Trust
+- Trust
-- Fear of Conflict
+- Healthy Conflict
-- Lack of Commitment
+- Commitment
-- Avoidance of Accountability
+- Accountability
-- Inattention to Results
+- Attention to Results

 *Source: The 5 Dysfunctions of a Team*